prashantkumarll/dotnetcore-kafka-integration/EXAMPLE.md

 **What happens:**
 1. API receives the POST request
-2. Order is published to Kafka topic `orderrequests`
+2. Order is published to Service Bus topic `orderrequests`
 3. Background service (`ProcessOrdersService`) consumes the message
 4. Order status is updated to `COMPLETED`
-5. Processed order is published to Kafka topic `readytoship`
+5. Processed order is published to Service Bus topic `readytoship`

 ---